MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-ai-chatbot.md

 ## Limitations

 1. Chatbot control isn't supported on the Power Apps mobile app.
-2. Chatbot control isn't available in [Power Apps US Government](/power-platform/admin/powerapps-us-government) or Mookcake.
+2. Chatbot control isn't available in [Power Apps US Government](/power-platform/admin/powerapps-us-government) or Mooncake.

 ## See also